Change Point Detection for High-dimensional Linear Models: A General Tail-adaptive Approach: Introduction

 \section{Introduction}

 With the advances of data collection and storage capacity, large scale/high-dimensional data are ubiquitous in many scientific fields ranging from genomics, finance, to social science.
 Due to the complex data generation mechanism, the heterogeneity, also known as the structural break, has become a common phenomenon for high-dimensional data, where the underlying model of data generation changes and the identically distributed assumption may not hold anymore.
 Change point analysis is a powerful tool for handling structural changes since the seminal work by \cite{page1955control}.
-It received considerable attentions in recent years and has a lot of real applications in various fields including genomics \citep{Liu2019Unified}, social science \citep{Roy2017Change}, financial contagion \citep{pesaran2007econometric} in economy, and even for the recent COVID-19 pandemic studies \citep{jiang2021modelling}.
-Motivated by this, in this paper, we study the change point testing and estimation problem in the high-dimensional linear regression setting.
+It received considerable attentions in recent years and has a lot of real applications in various fields including genomics \citep{Liu2019Unified}, social science \citep{Roy2017Change}, and even for the recent COVID-19 pandemic studies \citep{jiang2021modelling}.
+Motivated by this, in this paper, we study change point testing and estimation for high-dimensional linear regression models.